-First, use painter's tape to protect the areas near the runner at the bottom, or anything you don't want to be red.
-Spray on the red paint, allow it to dry, then follow that with black spray paint/primer on the runners.
+First, use painter's tape to protect the areas near the runner at the bottom or anything you don't want to paint red.
+Spray on the red paint, allow it to dry and then follow that with black spray paint/primer on the runners,

+Your sleigh doesn't have to sit outside.
 A popular sleigh design features an antique sled propped up in a corner on a porch.
-You can use a tartan green and red ribbon tied at the top, with a bell-shaped cookie cutter and bells hanging from it.
+You can use a tartan green and red ribbon tied at the top with a bell-shaped cookie cutter and bells hanging from it.
 On the ground next to it, place some bright red poinsettia plants.

 You can also hang a Christmas wreath from a kid's wooden sled.
 Simply lean it against an outside wall and hang the wreath from the top with colorful holiday ribbons.
-You can also play upon the all-natural look by hanging pine tree branches and large pine cones.
+Play up the all-natural look and hang pine tree branches and large pine cones.

-Another option is to use a small, gold metal sleigh on a tabletop.
-Fill it with metallic gold, red and green Christmas balls of different sizes, with the addition of some greenery to balance things out.
+Another option is to use a mini gold metal sleigh on a tabletop.
+Fill it with metallic gold, red and green Christmas balls of different sizes.
+Add some Xmas greenery to balance things out.

-Mid-size sleighs look nice on the ground next to your Christmas tree, and they can do double-duty as gift holders.
-Add candles and tree ornaments, and you may also want Santa on the sleigh.
+Midsize sleighs look nice on the ground next to your Christmas tree, and they can pull double duty as gift holders.
+Deck out this home decor design with candles and tree ornaments.
+And, of course, you may also want to place Santa on his sleigh.